ToNi3141/Rasterix/rtl/top/Xilinx/CmodA7/README.md

 ```
 You will find a `minimal.uf2` file in the `build/rppico/example/rp-pico` directory.

-Note: The rrx library heavily relies on floating point arithmetics.
+Note: The rix library heavily relies on floating point arithmetics.
 A MCU, like the `rp2350`, with FPU is recommended.
 It can speed up the overall performance of around 10 times.

 # PlatformIO
 If you are using [PlatformIO](https://platformio.org/), you can add this repo directly to your `platformio.ini` like this: